 Matters related to the conduct, competence and/or capacity of practical nurses may be referred to the CLPNM’s Discipline Committee following a review and investigation by the Investigation Committee.

-Within 30 days of receiving a referral from the Investigation Committee, the Chair of the Discipline Committee will establish a panel to hold a hearing.
 For more information about the Discipline Committee process, please refer to section 32 of The Licensed Practical Nurses Act (the Act).

 Findings of the Discipline Panel